Key takeaways:

 3. Gantt chart templates lack some essential features

 Especially for more complicated Gantt charts, you’ll need some features that are tough to add to a spreadsheet.
-The highly linear examples we looked at above can work well for something like a construction project or event planning, but when you have more tasks happening simultaneously, or more project phases, it’s helpful to have two elements up your sleeve:
+The highly linear examples we looked at above can work well for something like construction projects or event planning, but when you have more tasks happening simultaneously, or more project phases, it’s helpful to have two elements up your sleeve:

 - Gantt chart milestones, which are traditionally represented by diamonds